 With good reason.

 Implementing new technologies and processes can be difficult.
 Especially when you have the health of patients and the precious time of physicians to consider.

 But while that consideration is valid with medical user interfaces on equipment, it is less valid in the B2C and B2B space.
 B2B healthcare sites that sell medical equipment, tend to have a more utilitarian style of user interface and experience.
 On the B2C side many consumers in Thailand may go straight to a hospital’s website, but they are unable to enter symptoms or even look for a qualified physician.
-Which with some work on website structure, site search and content is a clear problem that can be solved.
+Some work on website structure, site search and content, can solve this issue.
 These are both areas in which the healthcare sector needs to make huge improvements.